(First published July 2018) Updated November 2024, October 2025.

 The Solution, The Change

-Bitch and complain (also called “flow” or “flow-with” the psr’s, often many times (instructions are in the examples below).
-The repetitions build a memory center that pulls my focus into it.
-While there, I don’t find fault with every thought while I form and carry out, externalize, a decision.
-In other words, since finding fault is a type of opposition, I don’t oppose myself.
+Bitch and complain (synonyms are “flow” or “flow-with” or “deconstruct”) the psr’s, often many times (instructions are in the examples below).
+The repetitions build a memory centre that pulls my focus into it.
+While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision.
+Instead, I simply externalize it.

 Good to know: